kw7oe/kw7oe.github.io/content/posts/aws-ec2-disk-space-full.md

 - `sort -rh` sort the result in the reverse order (`-r`) by comparing human readable numbers, e.g., 2K 1G (`-h`)
 - `head -20` basically take the top 20 results of the sorted list.
+- `sudo apt-get clean` to clean up apt package cache if the above command can't be run due to disk space being too full.

 After running this, you might see something like: